scylladb/scylla-code-samples/instruqt-examples/cpp/part2/README.md

 # Scylla CPP Driver
 Instructions for using prepared statements and parameterized simple statements.
-Before running the code you should have a three-node cluster running with the ks.mutant_data table, and some data in it.
+Before running the code you should have a three-node cluster running with the catalog.mutant_data table, and some data in it.
 This example uses the [CPP Driver](https://github.com/scylladb/cpp-driver)
 More info in the Scylla University Course [Using Scylla Drivers](https://university.scylladb.com/courses/using-scylla-drivers/).

 ### ### Instructions for setting up a Scylla Cluster from this repo.